AnnenMayKante/Pioneer-vTuner-Fix-ESP8266/README.md

 # Pioneer-vTuner-Fix-ESP8266
-vtuner (internet radio system) has not been working on pioneer receivers for some time.
+vTuner (internet radio system) has not been working on pioneer receivers for some time.
 So I give a method that you can solve this job with ESP8266

 ## Features
 1. ESP8266